Diamond Jubilee: Sedgwick County Fair in 75th year

 Though the fair is 75 years strong, one Cheney girl is experiencing it as a resident for the first time.

-“Seeing more people come into a small town like this, ant not knowing it’s an actual town…it’s really exciting to meet new people,” Stormy Matlock said.
+“Seeing more people come into a small town like this, and not knowing it’s an actual town, it’s really exciting to meet new people,” Stormy Matlock said.

 The Sedgwick County Fair continues through Saturday evening.